davricha/davricha.github.io/_pages/year-archive.md

 <br/>
 <figure>
   <img src="/images/pairwise_product-min.png" width="300" height="300">
-  <figcaption>Local product between the first and second derivative of the potential energy of a particle.
-Upon a simple shear deformation, blue and red regions will destabilize and stabilize, respectively.</figcaption>
+  <figcaption>Local product between the first and second derivative of the potential energy with respect to the strain of a simple shear deformation.
+Blue and red regions will destabilize and stabilize, respectively.</figcaption>
 </figure>